The 2014 Award winners were announced at a special breakfast event at Crown Perth on 27 November 2014.

 - Constable Paul Sheridan – Cannington, South East Metro Response – North, South East Metropolitan District

-The winner of the team category was Kensington Police Station for its successful adoption of social media within the framework of WA Police’s new metropolitan local policing model.
+The winner of the team category was Kensington Police Station for its successful adoption of social media within the framework of the WA Police Force’s new metropolitan local policing model.
 The station’s use of Twitter in particular had led to remarkable further improvements in local police’s engagement with communities in Kensington, Como, Victoria Park and surrounding suburbs.

 Kensington Police have been at the vanguard of innovative but strategic use of social media by police, using it to inform the local public about issues, what police are doing about those issues, and also as a two-way mechanism to generate feedback and vital information from residents.